Karen Grace-Martin

 But this led us to wonder what it was about the transaction that led the bank to believe it was fraudulent.
 Do credit card thieves often skip town and go grocery shopping?

 The bank was clearly betting so.
-It must have a model for aspects of a transaction that are likely enough to be fraudulent that it shuts it down. (more…)
+It must have a statistical model for aspects of a transaction that are likely enough to be fraudulent that it shuts it down. (more…)

 Effect Size Statistics in Logistic Regression